 Snacks are aplenty and we buy them at the Divali market in Chaudi, where the woman empowering group sells home made delicacies.
 There’s the ever-present churmure – a sweet-spicy sticky mixture of rice crispies or cornflakes, jaggery, grams, peanuts, chilly powder, ginger juice and sesame seeds; the crispy chakli, the sweet shankarpale and sweet laddhus.

+The mythological stories of Diwali share a common theme – The triumph of justice.
 Historically, the origin of Diwali can be traced back to ancient India, when it was probably an important harvest festival for rice and the last harvest before winter.
 Farmers can be seen worshiping their fields and their tools for a better harvest during the festival.
 Deepavali is celebrated at the end of the monsoon season when the weather is pleasant.
 It is mentioned in Sanskrit texts such as the Padma Purana, the Skanda Purana both completed in second half of 1st millennium AD but believed to have been expanded from a core text from an earlier era.

 Also believed to be a a Hindu festival of wealth and prosperity, in different parts of the country this sparkling festival is celebrated in different ways.
 Unlike other festivals, such as Mahunag Mela, Ganesh Chaturti, Pada Yatras, Thaipusam, Diwali is celebrated in all parts of India.